Barclays Discloses Position in Dalata Hotel Group - TipRanks.com

 More about Barclays

-Barclays PLC is a major global financial services provider engaged in retail banking, credit cards, corporate and investment banking, and wealth management.
-The company operates primarily in the UK and US, with a strong presence in Europe and Asia, focusing on delivering innovative financial solutions to its clients.
+Barclays PLC is a major global financial services provider engaged in retail and commercial banking, credit cards, investment banking, wealth management, and investment management services.
+The company operates in over 40 countries and is known for its strong presence in the UK and US markets.

 Technical Sentiment Signal: Buy